ahbarnett/perifmms/README.md

 Simplifying assumptions for now:
   * source strengths are compatible w/ periodizing (this is not tested; answers of size 1e16 will result if it does not hold)
   * all sources and targs lie in the unit cell, or close to it.
-  * unit cell is centered on origin, and its aspect ratio is not too extreme (up to of order 10 is fine).
+  * unit cell is centered on origin, and its aspect ratio is not too extreme (up to around 10 is fine).

 The answer is only defined up to an overall constant in potential (gradients ans hessians are uniquely defined).
-The interface is identical to the CMCL FMM but with extra arguments describing the unit cell and other options.
+The interface is designed to be identical to the CMCL FMM, except with extra arguments describing the unit cell and other options.

 ### Dependencies